jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/README.md

-# Code Examples For Artificial Intellgence Engines Book
+# Code For Artificial Intellgence Engines Book

 THIS IS A DRAFT.